-Another reason is that there are more likely to be children and pets close to the stove in a home.
-While camping can be a family activity, there are lots of camping trips that take place where only adults are present.
+Another reason is there are more likely to be children and pets close to the stove in a home.
+While camping can be a family activity, there are many camping trips where only adults are present.
 There are certainly camping trips where the family pet doesn’t come along, especially if that pet is a cat!

-If a child or animal unwittingly comes close to the camping stove, they may accidentally nudge or bump into it.
-It’s possible they could either be burned by the cooking flame or worse, by a hot liquid that spills onto them.
+If a child or animal unwittingly comes close to the camp stove, they may accidentally nudge or bump into it.
+It’s possible they could either be burned by the cooking flame or, worse, by a hot liquid that spills onto them.

 Horrendous as that might be, it is nothing to what the awful consequences might be if they wear certain clothing types that may either catch fire or start to melt onto their skin due to the excessive heat.

-If not, it can render you unconscious, and ultimately it can kill you and anyone else in the room.
+If not, carbon monoxide is a poisonous gas that can render you unconscious, and ultimately it can kill you and anyone else in the room.

 Unfortunately, these events have occurred, and if you are aware of the possibility, you can take steps to minimize the risk of them happening to you or your loved ones.

-Now that you know the main dangers and risks regarding using a camping stove indoors, let us take a look at how you can eliminate or at least minimize them.
-Some are generic and apply to all the risks; others are specific to the individual dangers.
+Now that you know the main dangers and risks of using a butane or propane camp stove indoors, let us look at how you can eliminate or minimize them.
+Some are generic and apply to all the risks; others are specific to individual dangers.